Macros

 [macroname attrib1="value1" attrib2="value2"/]

-A user can add macro instructions by typing the square bracket tags, as the examples above.
-But more frequently it will click on the Insert macro button and select one of the macros available.
+A user can add macro instructions by typing in the macro manually.
+But more conveniently by clicking the Insert macro button and selecting one of the macros available in Content Studio.

 Descriptor